• Home

 Communication

-Communication is very important to me.
-When we accept a new family into our home we like to be sure that we can share openly any concerns or questions that may arise.
+Communication is very important to us.
+When we accept a new family into our facility we like to be sure that we can share openly any concerns or questions that may arise.
 We feel that we are a team raising your child.
 If we can work together then your child can feel secure in knowing they have two families who love them very much.
 We grow to love each child that we keep very much and we are always glad to have a chance to be a part of their lives.
 It is important that there is a similar childcare philosophy between us.

 We welcome questions, feedback, or discussions of any kind that affect a positive outcome for the child.
 Sensitive issues will handled in a discreet way and a private meeting can be set up with staff in a timely manner.